jhsware/streamix-package-templates/docs/README.md

 - **video:** allow selecting the path to a video file
 - **button:** add buttons that can trigger events in your component

 The key of the field matches the key of the data sent to your component as the property `data`.
-It would be the quivalen of:
+If you have a form field with the key **name** you would access it like this:

 ```jsx
 export default function Container({id, isStaged, data}) {